ncsieras/INFS692/README.md

 and then combining (or ensembling) them into an aggregated prediction and is designed to improve the stability and accuracy of regression and classification algorithms.

+## Random Forest
+Random forest is used for classifying and predicting the binary.failure od the radiomics dataset.

 # Model 2 Network-based Classification Model
 A network-based classification model was in classifying the binary.failure.